The Kyshtym Disaster: The Nuclear Catastrophe the USSR Tried to Erase

 Because this was the Cold War, and admitting a nuclear screw-up of this scale was unthinkable.

-Instead, they launched a quiet operation called “Operation Snowball” to clean up and dispose of the radioactive material, often using under-informed workers with minimal protection.
+Instead, they launched a quiet operation called “Operation Snowball” to clean up and dispose of the radioactive material, often using workers who has no idea what was going on, with minimal protection.

 Outside the Soviet Union, whispers of a mysterious radiation spike in the Urals started to surface.
-Even the CIA suspected something had gone wrong, but they deliberately chose not to make it public, fearing it would damage American support for nuclear power programs.
+Even the CIA suspected something had gone wrong, but they deliberately chose not to make it public, worrying it might damage American support for nuclear power programs in their own backyards.

-So yeah.
-Pretty much everyone in power failed the people on this one.
+So yeah, pretty much everyone in power failed the people on this one.
+Again, not shocking, but highly disappointing.

 The Long-Term Impact

-In the decades that followed, the Mayak region continued to suffer:
+In the decades that followed, the Mayak region continued to suffer as cancer rates skyrocketed.
+Birth defects increased, livestock died en masse, and entire ecosystems were changed forever.

-Even today, parts of the Techa River remain radioactive above safe limits.
+Even today, parts of the Techa River remain radioactive above what we consider safe limits.

 When Did the World Finally Find Out?